moggieuk/Happy-Hare/doc/hardware_config.md

   mmu_vars.cfg
 ```

-This makes the minimal include into your printer.cfg easy: `[include mmu/base/*.cfg]`
+This makes the minimal include into your printer.cfg easy: `[include mmu/base/*.cfg]`.
+That will also ensure the correct load order!

 <br>